 Rack & Pinion

-A rack and pinion gear connecting translational and rotational motion, with adjustable pinion radius and friction losses.
+Rack and pinion gear connecting translational and rotational motion, with adjustable gear radius and friction losses.

 Description

-The Rack & Pinion unit is a rack & pinion transmission that converts translational and rotational motion.
+The Rack & Pinion block represents rack and pinion transmission, which converts translational and rotational motion.

-The reciprocating gear causes the pinion (port P) and rack (port R) to rotate and move respectively in a fixed ratio that you specify.
-With the Rack direction parameter, you can select whether the rack axis moves in the positive or negative direction while the pinion gear rotates in the positive direction.
+The rotational-translational transmission causes the gear (port P) and the rack (port R) to rotate and move respectively in the fixed ratio that you specify.
+Using the Rack direction parameter, you can choose whether the rack axis will move in the positive or negative direction, while the gear rotates in the positive direction.

 Model variables